MiraWells/n42revm/README.md

 [tg-url]: https://t.me/+Ig4WDWOzikA3MzA0
 [tg-badge]: https://img.shields.io/badge/chat-telegram-blue

-Known for its robustness, it stands as one of the most popular libraries and critical component of the Ethereum ecosystem.
-Revm plays a crucial role across various projects, being widely utilized by almost all tooling and block builders.
-It is integrated into Reth, multiple Layer 2 variants and other clients and serving as a standard for zkVMs.
+Renowned for its reliability, it is not only one of the most widely used libraries but also a vital part of the Ethereum ecosystem.
+Revm is instrumental in numerous projects, with nearly all development tools and block builders relying on it.
+It is integrated into Reth, various Layer 2 solutions, and other clients, and is increasingly regarded as a standard for zkVMs.

 Revm offers two primary applications: firstly, it functions as an executor where users can set up block info and process mainnet transactions; secondly, it acts as a framework that facilitates the extension and support of different EVM variants such as revm-optimism.